We help preserve natural resources and enhance habitats surrounding our facilities.

-- We dedicate more than 4,200 acres at our sites globally to wildlife habitats.
+- We dedicate nearly 5,000 acres at our sites globally to wildlife habitats.

 Some common features include walking trails, native tree plantings, butterfly gardens, rain gardens to control storm water runoff, restored prairie and wetlands, and bat and duck nesting boxes.
 Take our Grand Blanc, Mich. facility, for example.
 There, a volunteer group of GM workers keeps the 46-acre site a haven for all species, whether it’s donating butterfly-attracting plants, building bluebird houses, or collaborating with local community partners on earth day programs.In just a year, the number of birds on the grounds increased 72%, flora increased 65% and mammals increased 20%.

-Across our organization globally, we actively manage 4,200 acres dedicated to wildlife habitats.
+Across our organization globally, we actively manage nearly 5,000 acres dedicated to wildlife habitats.
 We work with various local schools, non-government organizations, and environmental preservation groups to enhance these areas and increase community awareness about preservation.

 Our goal is to secure wildlife habitat certification (or equivalent) at each of our manufacturing sites where feasible by 2020.